MicroFocus/octane-tfs-plugin/README.md

 Plugin logs are located in C:\Users\Public\Documents\OctaneTfsPlugin\logs

 ## Limitations
-- The plugin does not support commits in ALM Octane under TFS 2015 if using TFVC
+- The plugin does not support commits to ALM Octane if using TFVC

 ## Contribute to the TFS plugin
 - Contributions of code are always welcome!